Cram school: France

-Entrance exams consist in written and oral exams.
+Entrance competitive exams to the "Grandes Ecoles" consist in written and oral exams.
 For scientific branches, a project involving research-oriented works has to be prepared.
-Written exams are typically 4h-long sets of exercises and problems built around a specific topic (which often can't be fully treated in the given amount of time), and require more reasoning than raw knowledge.
+Written exams are typically 4h-long sets of exercises and problems built around a specific topic (which often can't be fully treated in the given amount of time), and require both reasoning and raw knowledge.
 Oral exams are often similar to khôlles.

 This is a two-year track.
 In most schools, only the second year is explicitly focused on entrance exams preparation.
 If a student could not obtain the school(s) they wanted, they can repeat the second year.